 You can compare it to driving a car at the maximum RPM, but you do not do that to the engine.
 The same for the car speakers.
 They should not play low or high frequencies at a high volume for a long time.

 Do not overpower or underpower the speakers.

-Overpowering or underpowering car speakers apply to the majority of car audio systems and affect all types of speakers, from heavy subwoofers to little tweeters.
+Overpowering or underpowering car speakers apply to most car audio systems and affect all speakers, from heavy subwoofers to little tweeters.